Saalim-Baba/RecipesFullStack/README.md

 ## RecipesFullStack 🍳

 ### Overview
 RecipesFullStack is a full-stack web application for managing recipes.
-It includes a front-end using HTML, CSS, JavaScript, and Tailwind CSS, and a back-end likely involving Node.js and Express.js.
+It includes a front-end using HTML, CSS, JavaScript, and Tailwind CSS, and a back-end involving Node.js with Express.js and Multer.

 ### Important Notes!!! 🚨
 **Images**: I encountered some issues with the images, some of them corrupted partly and some completely, USE ON OWN RISK.
 I'm NOT responsible for any damage done to the images.